joshkpeterson/personal-site/src/_posts/2016-12-14-consume-music-online-progress-1.markdown

 ## This site is about how we bracket infinity.
 <br>

-Music, as a cultural entity, seems infinite too.
+Music, as a cultural entity, seems infinite.
 All the music in all the earth – now and since forever – who can count it all?
 But it’s actually not infinite.
 Music requires people, to create it and to experience it, and there is a finite number of people that have ever lived.

 Still, what if we assembled all of the music into a whole, as much as we could at least?